KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry-02.md

 Both placements are canonical; the figure articulates at multiple strata depending on the tradition-aspect being articulated.
 Structurally similar to the Tartarus bi-stratum reading (primordial-articulation at IL₅ contra Hades-domain articulation at IL₁ sealed-mode).

 **Note on Kali centropic-essence preservation per Essence-as-Choice.** Kali's destruction-imagery and fierce-articulation do not collapse her structural-orientation into IL-articulation.
 Per Essence-as-Choice, narrative-features (apparent-destructiveness, fierce-iconography, blood-and-skull-imagery) do not transform a figure's structural-orientation; the structural-orientation is what's articulated at the figure's native-stratum, with narrative-features being cultural-articulation register through which that orientation becomes culturally-legible.
 Kali's destruction-articulation operates in service of structural-correction within the cosmogonic-substrate (L₀ Khaon articulation) and in service of warrior-articulation against IL-figures (L₄ DP articulation) — both centropic operations articulated through fierce-cultural-imagery.
-This is structurally parallel-but-opposite to the Bali-as-noble-asura framing in the Hindu IL Cascade: where Bali's noble-narrative-features do not collapse his IL₄ IDL placement, Kali's destruction-narrative-features do not collapse her centropic-orientation.
+This is structurally parallel-but-opposite to the Bali-as-noble-asura framing in the Hindu Inverse-Stratum Figures section: where Bali's noble-narrative-features do not collapse his IL₄ IDL placement, Kali's destruction-narrative-features do not collapse her centropic-orientation.
 In both cases, narrative-features are cultural-articulation register; structural-orientation is what's actually articulated at the figure's stratum-placement.

 ### Cross-References to Volume 1 Notes Pending Verification